Hit 100.9: Station history

 With the higher audience share of Triple T and the new success of MAGIC 107, the two stations captured an increased advertising revenue representing almost 70% of the market.
 The success of the two stations attracted the owners of the developing RG Capital radio network to purchase the two stations in July, 2000 and appoint Mr. Reimer as general manager.

 Up until 2001, Triple T used the slogan "Great Classics & Today's Best New Rock".
 Then, their slogan was changed to "Hobart's Best Music".

 In 2004, Triple T was rebranded as Sea FM (to align with the network of RG Capital stations).
 RG Capital was in turn purchased by Macquarie Regional Radioworks, now Southern Cross Austereo.

 In December 2008, the "Kim & Dave Show" moved from Sea FM to Heart 107.3 and continue to be Hobart's top rated Breakfast program.

-In June 2014, the station moved into the brand new media centre developed Southern Cross Austereo with stable mate Heart 107.3 in 2 Melville Street.
-This move finally co-located all the Southern Cross Austereo Brands, staff and technical assets in Hobart, in the one location.
+In June 2014, the station moved into the brand new media centre developed by Southern Cross Austereo with stable mate Heart 107.3 and Seven Tasmania at 2 Melville Street.
+This move finally co-located all the Southern Cross Austereo brands, staff and technical assets in Hobart, in the one location.

 On 4 February 2016, Southern Cross Austereo forged ahead with rolling out the Hit Network Branding to more markets.
 The launch saw the regional centric Sea FM brand dropped to be replaced with Hit 100.9.

 Hit 100.9 along with all the other High Power FM services covering Hobart transmits from the Broadcast Australia site on Mt Wellington.
 Hit 100.9 signal originates from 2 (1 on air and 1 standby) Harris Valve driven transmitters.
 The Harris Transmitters have been retired and replaced with Nautel Solid State Transmitters.

+In June 2026, Hobart’s number one breakfast radio show Dan and Christie with Dan Taylor and Christie Hayes was cancelled as part of a Southern Cross Media Group restructure.
+The show had been on air since 2022, replacing the Jimmy and Nath Show, and attracted 21.2% of Hobart listeners at the most recent radio survey.
+Dan and Christie were replaced by the Newcastle based hit106.9 breakfast Jess and Rohan show.